 To be conferred with the MSW degree, students must achieve successful completion of the following within four years:

-- All MSW courses (as determined by the student’s chosen cohort), with no more than two courses with a grade of 2.5, and with a cumulative GPA of 3.0 or higher;
+- All MSW courses, with no more than two courses with a grade of 2.5, and with a cumulative GPA of 3.0 or higher;

 - 920 hours of approved field practica (500 hours for advanced standing);